hello-robot/stretch_ai/docs/eqa.md

 In previous EQA work [GraphEQA](https://arxiv.org/abs/2412.14480), researchers provided a multimodal large language models (mLLMs), such as Google's Gemini and OpenAI's GPT, with a prompt that includes a object-centric semantic scene graph and task-relevant robot image observations.
 GraphEQA utilizes third party scene graph modules [Hydra](https://arxiv.org/abs/2201.13360) for ROS Noetic.
 Installing this module can be difficult due to OS and software version compatibility.
 To provide a more user friendly alternative, we adapted the methods of [GraphEQA](https://arxiv.org/abs/2412.14480) for use with existing code in the Stretch AI repo.

 In GraphEQA, mLLMs are expected to answer the question based on task-relevant image observations and plan exploration based on a scene graph string.
-For the Stretch AI EQA Module, [DynaMem system](dynamem.md) finds task-relevant images and VLM models, such as [Qwen](../src/stretch/llms/qwen_client.py) and [OpenAI GPT](../src/stretch/llms/openai_client.py), extract visual clues from each image observations by listing featured objects in the images such as beds, tables, etc.
+Stretch AI has useful capabilities that can serve similar roles.
+For example, [DynaMem system](dynamem.md) finds task-relevant images and VLM models, such as [Qwen](../src/stretch/llms/qwen_client.py) and [OpenAI GPT](../src/stretch/llms/openai_client.py), extract visual clues from image observations by listing featured objects in the images such as beds, tables, etc.

-Following this idea, we have designed an EQA pipeline requiring only `a Stretch robot`, `a GPU machine with 12GB VRAM`, and `Internet connection`.
-Following models (including Cloud API) will be called:
+The Stretch AI EQA module builds on these existing capabilities resulting in a pipeline that only requires a Stretch robot, a GPU machine with 12GB VRAM, and Internet connection to the following cloud-based AI models:
-- A light weighted VLM running on the local worstation.
+- A lightweight VLM running on the local worstation.
 We use `Qwen-VL-2.5-3B` here.
 - A vision language encoder trained in contrastive manner.
 We use `SigLip-v1-so400m` here
 - A powerful mLLM.
 We use `gemini-2.5-pro-preview-03-25` here.

-When receiving a new question, we will follow this recipe to find out the answer:
+When receiving a new question, the robot follows a recipe to find the answer:
-- Extract few keywords from the question using the light weighted VLM.
+- Extract keywords from the question using the light weighted VLM.
 For example, `is there a hand sanitizer near sink?` will result in keywords `hand sanitizer` and `sink`.
-- Rotate the head pan to look around, follow DynaMem pipeline to add images into voxel-based semantic memory (extract pixel level vision language features with vision language encoder, then project 2D pixels into 3D points to add to the voxel map).
+- Rotate the head pan to look around and use DynaMem to add images into a voxel-based semantic memory, which extracts pixel level vision language features with a vision language encoder and then projects 2D pixels into the 3D points to add to the voxel map.
-- Use the light weighted VLM to identify featured object names from imagte observation and add these visual clues into a list.
+- Use the lightweight VLM to identify featured object names from image observations and add these visual clues to a list.
 - Query DynaMem to identify few task relevant images.
-- Identify image observations selected as task relevant images and image observations corresponding to unexplored frontiers.
+- Identify image observations selected as task-relevant images and image observations corresponding to unexplored frontiers.
 Add this information to augment visual clues.
 - Prompt mLLM with relevant images along with augmented visual clues to answer questions.
-Following GraphEQA, we also ask mLLM to provide confidence with the answers.
-If mLLM is not confident with the answers, it should also output an image id indicating areas that should be explored.
+Following GraphEQA, we also ask an mLLM to provide confidence with the answers.
+If the mLLM is not confident with the answers, it should also output an image ID indicating areas that should be explored.
-- If no certain answer can be provided, the robot should navigate to the selected image id.
+- If no certain answer can be provided, the robot should navigate to the selected image ID.
-- Iterate the above process until a certain answer can be provided.
+- Iterate the above process until an answer can be provided.

 ## Understanding EQA's code structure

 This module shares or extends core dependencies (mapping, perception, llms) with other Stretch AI modules like AI Pickup and DynaMem.
-Following codes are relevant to this module:
+The following code is relevant to this module:

 | File locations                  | Purpose                                                     |
 | ----------------------- | ---------------------------------------------------------------- |